IsaiasMalvar/portfolio/README.md

 - **Color Scheme**: Modern, soft tones for a professional look.
 - **Animations**: Subtle animations to enhance user engagement without overwhelming.

-## ✨ Future Plans

-- Add a blog to share insights and knowledge.
-- Include a dark mode toggle for user preference.
-- Expand the project section with live demos and source code links.

 ## 🛡️ Security